-Tight singletrack has you looping through this smaller patch of woods until you are so disoriented you wont know witch way is up.
-This is a great effect to make the space feel larger.
-It is possible to link this singe track to the trails in the Martha Deering Wildlife Management Area giving you more than enough trail to ride for a full day.
-These trails have been racked and maintained by the locals creating amazing and ever expanding trails.
+It is possible to link this ride to the trails in the Martha Deering Wildlife Management Area giving you more than enough trail to ride for a full day.
+These trails have been raked and maintained by the locals creating an amazing and ever-expanding trail system.

-Looks like someone looks after it and blows the trails during the fall.
+It looks like someone looks after these trails and blows the leaves off during the fall.
 The network can be quite extensive, heading back as far as the Conin Brook forest area.
 At this point, the trails are maintained less and are meant more for hiking.